jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 10.md

 ---
-date: 2025-08-15
+date: 2025-09-15
 tags:
 - summary
 ---
 [[Entry 09|← Previous Entry]] <span style="float: right;">[[Entry 10|Next Entry →]]</span>
 <div style="text-align: left; font-size: 1.25em;"><em>314Fi.2Q.75</em></div>

-We departed the Verani encampment, moving north on the available intelligence.
+We departed the Veyari encampment, moving north on the available intelligence.
 Markings in the ash indicate a Blackwater Armada skyship.
 This is anomalous, I know of no exercises or deployments in [[Pyraxis|The Embermaw]] and confiscation of a ship would require significant resources and connections.

 I stopped to further review the file on Block 233.
 Fischer Valantis functions as the effective commander.
 His record includes honorable discharge from the Blackwater Armada.
 He is rumored to wield a corrupted relic once belonging to a [[Delmiri Desert|Delmiri]] blade priest.
 He is known for inspiring an unusually high degree of loyalty among his cohort and shining quite brightly for a [[Conscriptus|Xalithaen]] son.